SankalpSTG/outsized-task/README.md

 4. Comment the line `app.use(app.use(RateLimiterMiddleware()))` to disable rate limiting.
 5. I have implemented Fixed Window rate limiting.
 Furthermore we can implement other strategies like Sliding Window and Token Bucket using Strategy Design Pattern.
 However for current usecase, I've kept the code short and functional.

+### Email Service
+1. I have implemented AWS SES for sending emails.
+2. To test emails, you will need to provide a valid Access Key ID / Secret pair for AWS SES.
+It would be more convenient to test it using the Lambda url mentioned above.

 ### Error Handling
 1. There is a global error handler which catches exceptions and throws appropriate error.
 2. Custom Exceptions are created for different types of error.